Inondro/px4-firmware/boards/modalai/rb5-flight/README.md

 ## Other

+The clean command wipes out both apps and qurt builds
+- Use make clean instead of make <target> clean

-The clean command seems to wipe out both apps and qurt builds The clean command runs cmake then deletes all the cmake files???
+The clean command runs cmake then deletes all the cmake files???

 Why does dspal have the cmake_hexagon directory and the boards/* ???
+- Need to switch to a single cmake_hexagon directory

 qurt_flags.cmake is used twice.
 In qurt.cmake and in platforms/qurt/CMakeLists.txt.